Remote workers can thrive — if you build the right culture to support them.

 Building the right culture on your remote team—one in which respect and trust form the foundation; leadership is distributed; conflict, failures, and mistakes are embraced as learning opportunities; and the focus is on team success—creates the conditions for a highly successful and rewarding experience for your team and cause.

-Hey everyone!
-I’m the Co-Founder and CEO at Wethos, and I have made it my mission to empower strategic organizations committed to positive social impact.
-As an activist and former advertising creative, I’ve been featured in the New York Times, on NBC, and on stage at Politico for breaking the silence on a culture of sexism and sexual harassment in tech.
-I believe that now more than ever people must speak up for what is right.
-If you have any questions or are interested in hiring a specialized team for your next important initiative, I’d love to chat.
+Rachel Renock is the Co-Founder and CEO at Wethos.
+She has made it her mission to empower strategic organizations committed to positive social impact.
+As an activist and former advertising creative, Renock has been featured in the New York Times, on NBC, and on stage at Politico for breaking the silence on a culture of sexism and sexual harassment in tech.
+She believes that now more than ever people must speak up for what is right.
+She's available to chat if you have any questions or are interested in hiring a specialized team for your next important initiative.